mattsalmons/vybrary/README.md

 # vybrary
-A digital catalogue of your personal vinyl collection
+A digital catalogue of your personal vinyl collection.